 When an organization first adopts the Archive Relational Model, it defines the kinds of relationships that make sense for items in the collection.
 The organization also specifies rules that must be followed when an archivist adds a specific relationship between two items.
 An example of a rule is that only a person can be married to a person.
 Another rule is that a photograph can only depict an item that is a stand-in for a person, place or thing.
 For example, a photograph cannot be married to a person, because as discussed earlier, the photograph is not the person, but only an image of the person at one moment in time.

-In the Digital Archive, an item that serves as the stand-in for a person (or boat, house, business etc.) is called an Article.
-The concept of an article is central to the Archive Relational Model.
-The next section describes the meaning and use of articles and explains why they are so important.
+In the Digital Archive, an item that serves as the stand-in for a person (or boat, house, business etc.) is called a Reference item.
+The concept of a reference is central to the Archive Relational Model.
+The next section describes the meaning and use of Reference items and explains why they are so important.

-The term Article refers to an Omeka item where the type is set to either “Article, Text” or “Article, Document”.
-An Article serves as a stand-in for a real world entity such as a person, place or thing.
-“Article, Text” means that information about the entity is in the item’s metadata.
-“Article, Document” means that additional information is contained in a PDF document attached to the item.
+A Reference item is an Omeka item where the type is set to “Reference.”
+A reference serves as a stand-in for a real world entity such as a person, place or thing.
+Information about that entity is in the item’s metadata and may also be contained in a PDF document attached to the item.

-The purpose and importance of placeholder articles can be explained by an example.
-Suppose you have two Articles about people, one for Robert and another for Theodore.
-Archivists learn of a woman named Carol, but know nothing about her except that she was Robert’s daughter, so they create an “Article, Text” item for her that contains only her name.
-They also establish an is child of relationship to Robert’s Article.
+The purpose and importance of Reference items can be explained by an example.
+Suppose you have two Reference items about people, one for Robert and another for Theodore.
+Archivists learn of a woman named Carol, but know little about her except that she was Robert’s daughter, so they create a Reference item for her that contains only her name.
+They also establish an is child of relationship to Robert’s Reference item.
 Later, while researching Theodore, they learn that Carol was his mother and so they establish a parent of relationship from Carol to Theodore.

-Now, when you view the Article for Robert, you see his daughter Carol and his grandson Theodore.
-Conversely, if you look at Theodore’s Article, you see his mother Carol and his grandfather Robert.
-Though Carol’s Article is by no means encyclopedic, it glues together grandfather Robert and grandson Theodore, and it provides a placeholder to accept additional information if archivists learn more about Carol in the future.
+Now, when you view the Reference item for Robert, you see his daughter Carol and his grandson Theodore.
+Conversely, if you look at Theodore’s Reference item, you see his mother Carol and his grandfather Robert.
+Though Carol’s Reference item is by no means encyclopedic, it glues together grandfather Robert and grandson Theodore, and it provides a placeholder to accept additional information if archivists learn more about Carol in the future.

 The Archive Relational Model in the Digital Archive

 The diagram below depicts how the Southwest Harbor Public Library uses the Archive Relational Model in the Digital Archive.
-Another organization would apply the model differently depending on the nature of its collection, but Articles should be the heart of any application of the model.
+Another organization would apply the model differently depending on the nature of its collection, but Reference item should be the heart of any application of the model.

 Click the diagram to see a larger version